realm/SwiftLint/README.md

 ### Auto-correct

-SwiftLint has *experimental* support for automatically correcting certain violations (currently only `trailing_newline`, `trailing_semicolon` & `trailing_whitespace`).
+SwiftLint can automatically correct certain violations (currently only `trailing_newline`, `trailing_semicolon` & `trailing_whitespace`).
 Files on disk are overwritten with a corrected version.

 Please make sure to have backups of these files before running `swiftlint lint --autocorrect`, otherwise important data may be lost.